 A broken clutch

 As we were turtle-pacing along the highway, finding our way through humongous cities and industrial areas, life was good and relaxed.
 Until, all of a sudden, the clutch no longer worked.
 Coen quickly turned into a parking lot, put on his overall and the search began.
 In a 5-degree-Celsius, drizzling rain he worked until it was dark and was chattering teeth from the cold.

 We owe thanks to many people:

 - Thank you all on our Facebook page (find it here) for chiming in with your suggestions.

 - Rocco, thanks for being our emergency phone help-desk once again.
-(He was our mechanic in the Netherlands who helped getting the Land Cruiser ready for Landcruising Adventure (find him here)).
+(He was our mechanic in the Netherlands who help to get the Land Cruiser ready for Landcruising Adventure (find him here)).

 - Another grateful thanks to Mr. Nakashima and Masa for your chats and messages and getting us in touch with Taku.